nasa/cFE/README.md

 This is a collection of services and associated framework to be located in the `cfe` subdirectory of a cFS Mission Tree.
 The Core Flight System is bundled at https://github.com/nasa/cFS, which includes build and execution instructions.

 ## Version Notes
+- 6.7.8: DEVELOPMENT
+  - Updates and cleaned up documentation and requirements
+  - Fixes incorrect debug messages
+  - Decrease child task count when one is deleted
+  - Minor other updates (see https://github.com/nasa/cFE/pull/530)
 - 6.7.7: DEVELOPMENT
   - Adds a new function, CFE_SB_GetPipeIdByName, which retrieves the pipe ID given a name of a pipe.
   - Improvement in error reporting when using a pipe name that is already in use, or when the queue limit has been reached.